almirgouvea/P003-Sales-Forecast-Drugstores/README.md

 ---
 ## 1. Business Problem

-The managers for the drugstores request forecasting sales for the next six weeks.<br>
+Drugstore managers request sales forecasts for the next six weeks.<br>

-Looking for the root cause, I talked to the CFO to get more details about the request.<br>
+Looking for the root cause, the data scientist spoke with the CFO to get more details about the request.<br>

 The CFO explained need to determine the budget to perform a repair on the drugstores.<br>